pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 ## Satellite DNS Integration

 We want to test DNS updates from the server hosting Satellite.
-To test DNS update, you will need bind installed to use nsupdate.
+To test DNS update, you will need bind utility installed to use nsupdate.
 Install or update bind-utils on the client Server as needed
 ```
 # yum list installed | grep bind-utils
 # yum install bind-utils